mmu-dermatology-research/sl_domain_adaptation/README.md

 - PAD-UFES-20: [https://data.mendeley.com/datasets/wtwzydcc8y/1](https://data.mendeley.com/datasets/wtwzydcc8y/1)

 It reflects real-world variability in demographics, lighting, devices, and image quality—making it suitable for robust domain adaptation evaluation.

+## Contact me for more detail about the IMPS dataset

 🗂 IMPS image IDs will be published soon.